ozzzzz/ozzzzz.github.io/CV.md

 > “My goal is to make the team faster and the work easier when I am around.”

-These habits shape how I onboard teammates and set the tone for project kickoffs.

 ## Contacts

 - email: [bog2dan1@gmail.com](mailto:bog2dan1@gmail.com)